Showing posts with label surviving grief. Show all posts

 A house is certainly not a home without a dog.
 I know this from a very painful experience.

-After my sweet Betsy passed away, it took me over 10 years to adopt another dog.
+After my sweet Betsy passed away, it took me years to adopt another dog.
 It was the biggest mistake I ever made, but I only realized it when we adopted Kiki after the Captain and I got married.

 He recognized my love for dogs and convinced me to just visit the Humane Society in our area and at least get the feel for another dog.
 It was love at first sight when I spotted Kiki in her cage being all sassy and spunky.
 We adopted her immediately and it was one of the best things I have done for myself ever.